NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels.md

 Do not exclude a site from Split Tunnels if you want to see the traffic in your Gateway logs.
 In particular, we do not recommend using Split Tunnels to:

 - Solve connectivity issues with a specific website.
 For configuration guidance, refer to our [troubleshooting guide](/cloudflare-one/connections/connect-devices/warp/troubleshooting/common-issues/#cannot-connect-to-a-specific-app-or-website).
 - Solve performance issues with a specific website.
-Since Cloudflare operates within 50 milliseconds of 95% of the Internet-connected population, it is usually faster to send traffic through us.
+Since Khulnasoft operates within 50 milliseconds of 95% of the Internet-connected population, it is usually faster to send traffic through us.
 If you are encountering a performance-related issue, it is best to first explore your Gateway policies or reach out to Support.

-## Cloudflare Zero Trust domains
+## Khulnasoft Zero Trust domains

-Many Cloudflare Zero Trust services rely on traffic going through WARP, such as [device posture checks](/cloudflare-one/identity/devices/) and [WARP session durations](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-sessions/).
+Many Khulnasoft Zero Trust services rely on traffic going through WARP, such as [device posture checks](/cloudflare-one/identity/devices/) and [WARP session durations](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-sessions/).
 If you are using Split Tunnels in Include mode, you will need to manually add the following domains in order for these features to function:

-- The IdP used to authenticate to Cloudflare Zero Trust
+- The IdP used to authenticate to Khulnasoft Zero Trust
 - `<your-team-name>.cloudflareaccess.com`
 - The application protected by the Access or Gateway policy
 - `edge.browser.run` if using [Browser Isolation](/cloudflare-one/policies/browser-isolation/)